atulgotthis/Introduction/README.md

 <br>

-* My primary coding language: C++.<br>
-* Earned 3 star at HackerRank in C++ programming.<br>
-* Writes code out of profession and passion and looking to expand my knowledge beyond horizon. <br>
+Hello!
+I'm thrilled to embark on my journey into the expansive world of data, and I'm excited to use this platform to document my learning and projects.
+As a data analytics enthusiast, I'm eager to dive deep into all facets of data and related fields, from wrangling messy datasets to uncovering compelling insights and building predictive models.
+I believe data holds the key to understanding complex problems and driving innovation, and I'm committed to continuously expanding my knowledge and skills in this dynamic domain.

  <br>
-  🌱 I’m currently learning Web Development. <br>
+  🌱 I’m currently learning Data Analysis. <br>
   🤔 I’m looking for help with Backend.<br>
-  💬 Ask me about HTML or anything about GATE Sonipat.<br>
+  💬 .<br>
   😄 Pronouns: He/His<br>
   ⚡ Fun fact: Big marvel fan and watched all MCU movies atmost 7 times.<br>